SAP-samples/build-codejam/exercises/ex3-SAP-Build-Work-Zone/ex3.3/README.md

-# Exercise 3.3 - Integrate an SAP Build App Application into SAP Build Work Zone
+# Exercise 3.3 - Integrate an SAP Build Apps Application into SAP Build Work Zone

-In this exercise, we will .....
+In this exercise, you can embed an SAP Build Apps application so it can be accessed in the same place as related business tools and data.

 ## Exercises